tomatillodesign/ctd-css-workshop/session-5/session-5-outline.md

 - [Atmosphere files](/session-5/atmosphere)

-## Individual Activity: Update a Website for Your Client
+## Individual Activity: Update a Website for a Client
+A client has asked you to customize their website.
+If you can complete the list, they are offering to pay you $500.
+Can you do it? :dollar:

-Using the `index.html` document, write your own custom HTML/CSS to help your client achieve their goals.
+Using the `index.html` and `css/style.css` files, write your own custom HTML/CSS to help your client achieve their goals.
 Here is the list of what your client is asking for:
 1. Use a new custom Google Font for the "Atmosphere" logo/word in the upper left.
 Make sure the new font is legible but also large with some "personality".
 2. Add color.
 Please pick a main color to use as an accent throughout the page.
 This new color or appropriate shades of it should be used on the following elements:
      - "Typography" button link in the main menu